Elieren/Drevne_Ruso/README.md

 app.exe {Path to the code file}
 ```

-## Afterword
+## Fixed bugs

-__Bug with calculation of mathematical problems.
-In some examples it may give an incorrect answer.__
+[x] Bug with calculation of mathematical problems.
+In some examples it may give an incorrect answer.